Income Protection Insurance For Contractors

 Yes, there are alternatives, typically lower cost but less comprehensive:

-- Accident and sickness insurance: Low-cost cover which covers for accidents as well as illness
+- Accident and sickness insurance: Low-cost cover which covers accidents as well as illness

-- Sickness insurance for contractors: A cheaper alternative for contractors, this is just cover for illness
+- Sickness insurance for contractors: A cheaper alternative for contractors, this is just coverage for illness

 - Unemployment insurance for contract workers: Specifically covers events in the workplace